Suwaibou Sanneh

 Suwaibou Sanneh (born 30 October 1990) is a Gambian sprinter who specializes in the 100 metres.
-He was born in Brikama.
+He was born in Soma.
 He set a personal best and national record time of 10.16 seconds during the Twilight Series Meet #3 on 30 May 2013 in New York City.

 He reached the semi-final at the 2008 World Junior Championships and competed at the 2008 Olympic Games without progressing to the second round.
 Finishing fifth in his heat with a time of 10.52 seconds.

 Sanneh competed at the 2012 Summer Olympics in the Men's 100m event and set a new Gambian record in the event with 10.21, managing to advance to the semifinals, where he again set the national Men's 100m record with 10.18, before being eliminated.